brucou/-rxcc-state/README.md

   <dd>Transitions between control states can be automatically evaluated if there are no
   triggering events configured.
 The term is a bit confusing however, as it is possible in theory that no transition is actually executed, if none of the configured guard is fulfilled.
-We forbid this case by conract, as failing to satisfy any such guard would mean that the machine never progress to another state!
+We forbid this case by contract, as failing to satisfy any such guard would mean that the machine never progress to another state!
+In our CD player example, an automatic transition
+    is defined for control state 3 (`Closing CD drawer`).
+According to the extended state of our machine, the transition can have as target either the `CD Drawer Closed` or `CD Loaded` control states.
   </dd>
   <dt>self transition</dt>
   <dd>Transitions can also occur with origin and destination the same conrol state.
 When
   that happens, the transition is called a self transition.
+In our base example, the `Team Detail Screen` control state features 2 self-transitions.
   </dd>
   <dt>transition evaluation</dt>
-  <dd>Goven a machine in a given control state, and an external event occuring, the transitions
+  <dd>Given a machine in a given control state, and an external event occuring, the transitions
   configured for that event are evaluated.
 This evaluation ends up in identifying a valid transition, which is executed (e.g. taken) leading to a change in the current control state ; or with no satisfying transition in which case the machine remains in the same control state,